Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-10.md

 Previously, the only supported way for navigation was URI-based Shell navigation.
 But it has its limitations:
 - It can be used with Shell-based applications only.
 - Cannot pass arbitrary parameters, only the ones based on URL path.
-- Hard to use with modals.
+- Hard to use with modal navigation.
-- Inconvinient in some cases.
+- Inconvenient in some cases.

 In Preview 10 `INavigation` type is added, which allows you to perform regular navigation in addition to URI-based.